YingLiu4203/jlox/README.md

 - `64`: wrong command line arguments.
 - `65`: incorrect input data (compiling error)
 - `70`: an internal software error (runtime error)

+## 2 Grammars and Parser

+The scanner uses a regular language grammar that can be implemented as a finite state automaton.

+The parser uses a context-free language grammar that can be implemented as a pushdown automaton because it has recursive rules.
+The grammar is carefully written to avoid ambiguity and enable levels of precedenceallow and a top-down parser using recursive descent implementation.

+It uses meta-programming to create two class trees representing the expressions and statements.
+The visitor pattern is used to process the trees.

+The parser creates a list of statements using the tokens from the scanner.

+## 3 Interpreter

+Using the visitor pattern, the interpreter `execute` each statement and `evaluate` each expression.
+It creates environment to enable scoped variable binding.

+## 4 Semantic Analysis

+A resovler is used to walk the tree, visisting each node and conduct semantic analysis.
+It can find grammar errors and build meta-data used by the interpreter.